Quezon Heritage House: History

 The Quezon Heritage House is a reconstructed version of the house at 45 Gilmore Street in New Manila which served as residence of former President Manuel Quezon's family.

-The Quezons moved to the house in 1927 when it was offered to them after Manuel Quezon contracted tuberculosis.
+The Quezons moved to the house in 1927 when it was offered to them after then-Senator Manuel L. Quezon contracted tuberculosis.
 The house's living room was also the site where the Philippine National Red Cross was established by the consent of Aurora Aragon Quezon.
 The house was used as a weekend home by the Quezons until they were forced to flee to Corregidor in 1941 during the World War II.
 Manuel Quezon died in 1944 and his family moved back to the house on the next year.
 The Quezons acquired the house on installment and managed to acquire three adjacent properties near the house.
 It once again became the weekend house of the family and was later occupied by the family of Maria Zeneida Quezon-Avanceña.
-Quezon-Avanceña later moved out of the house to reside in Alabang due to health reasons.
+Quezon-Avanceña later moved out of the house to reside in Alabang for health reasons.

-It was during the administration of then Feliciano Belmonte Jr. that plans to preserve the house was made.
+It was during the administration of then-Mayor Feliciano Belmonte Jr. that plans to preserve the house was made.
 Belmonte approached the National Historical Commission of the Philippines and had talks on the city government's prospects of acquiring the house, as well as the registration of the building as a heritage site but the house did not meet all requirements for the designation.
 The house was transferred and preserved to the Quezon Memorial Circle by the city government under the administration of Mayor Herbert Bautista.
 In April 2013, a new foundation was laid for the house and the house, then in Gilmore was disassembled.
 The parts of the house were removed with care and was used for restoration.
 The disassembling process was finished in June of the same year.
 The Quezon family also donated some furnitures and fixtures for the house.
 The total cost for the relocation was ₱10 million.
-The Quezon Heritage House, which now functions as a museum was inaugurated also in the same year.
+The Quezon Heritage House, which now functions as a museum, was inaugurated in the same year.

 With the passing of the Ordinance No. SP-2428 by the Quezon City Council in 2015, the Quezon Heritage House was designated as a Local Heritage Site of Quezon City by the city government.